 A great way to enjoy Wellington is to spend time amongst the natural wildlife and fauna of the region.

-Zealandia is an enclosed area of 225 hectares with day, twilight or night tours to see and hear up close New Zealand native species of birds and reptiles.
+Zealandia is an enclosed area of 225 hectares full of wildlife.
+There are day, twilight, or night tours available where you can see New Zealand native bush and native species of birds and reptiles.